tempname11/WorkingTitle4/notes/medium_term.md

 - Ref/Use/Own is moot for mutex-protected data, so should use Ref everywhere.
   (Grep "Some<SessionData" and the like.)

-### good to have
-- Debug pass (copy user-chosen intermediate data to swapchain).
-- Separate reference raytracing pass.
-- BLAS compaction.
-- Async running tools, ideally with an in-progress task UI view.
-- All disk paths should be relative to *whatever is referencing them*.
-- Should also normalize disk paths after user input.
-- interactive scene editor (selection, translate-rotate-scale)

-### GI: work to be done
-- investigate "self-lighting"
-- shadows still have "bands" which seem related to "seams" in the octomap.
-- use texture LODs
-- reference ray tracer.
-- try "lazy" probe maps.
-- blend cascade levels.

-### general issues
-- Import models with more than 2^16 vertices. :NotEnoughIndices

-- Memory usage seems to increase over time!?
-  (but Tracy profiling shows everything is great!?)
-  (maybe these are external (DLL?) allocations and we don't track them.)

-- Over time, performance drops, but swapchain recreation (via window resize) helps.

 ### minor issues
 - r11g11b10 probe_light_map has yellow tint on saturation